Rukundo-Bahati/Real-Time-Chat/README.md

 cd real-time-chat
 Install dependencies for the backend:

-bash
-Copy code
-cd backend
-npm install
-Install dependencies for the frontend:

-bash
-Copy code
-cd ../frontend
-npm install
-Set up environment variables:
-Create a .env file in the backend directory and add the following environment variables:

 env
 Copy code
 MONGODB_URI=your_mongodb_uri
 JWT_SECRET=your_jwt_secret
 PORT=5000
 Run the backend server:

-bash
-Copy code
-cd backend
-npm start
-Run the frontend development server:

-bash
-Copy code
-cd ../frontend
-npm start
-Access the application:
-Open your browser and navigate to http://localhost:3000.

-Usage
-Register an account: Sign up with your email and password.
-Login: Use your credentials to log in.
-Create or join a chat room: Start a new conversation or join an existing one.
-Send messages: Chat in real-time with other users in the chat room.
-View message history: See the history of conversations in the chat room.
-Contributing
-We welcome contributions to enhance the functionality and performance of the Real-Time Chat application.
-To contribute, please follow these steps:

-Fork the repository.
-Create a new branch for your feature or bugfix.
-Make your changes and commit them with clear and concise messages.
-Push your changes to your fork.
-Create a pull request describing your changes.
-License
-This project is licensed under the MIT License.
-See the LICENSE file for details.

 Acknowledgements
 Socket.IO for real-time communication.